 FINAL THOUGHTS ON GEORGIAN FOOD

 Stumbling home from a supra will teach you that Georgian food is a hearty cuisine that’s meant to be shared and to bring people together.
 For centuries, it’s been a way for Georgians to connect, communicate, and to share in each other’s joys and sorrows.

 The importance of the supra in local culture is best exemplified in a popular Georgian creation story.
 According to the legend, God created the world and divided it among the different cultures.
 Georgians were last in line because they woke up late after celebrating a supra the night before.
 God was so impressed with their honesty that He gave them the best land of all, a portion He was saving for Himself.

 Simply put, the supra is the ultimate manifestation of Georgian food and hospitality and something that every Traveleater should hope to experience.

-Some of the links in this Georgian food guide are affiliate links.
+Some of the links in this article on Georgian food are affiliate links.
 We’ll earn a small commission if you make a booking at no added cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel and food guides.
 Thank you!